katesnelson/RuralityIndex/content/post/congratulations-on-michaels-new-publication-on-seed-security/index.md

   filename: ""
   focal_point: TOPLEFT
 ---
-Michael has a new publication ["Seed security among smallholder farmers in semi-arid Ghana"](https://www.sciencedirect.com/science/article/pii/S2667010021004121) in the journal Environmental Challenges.
+Michael has a new publication ["Seed security among smallholder farmers in semi-arid Ghana"](https://www.sciencedirect.com/science/article/pii/S2667010021004121) in the journal Environmental Challenges and another ["The political ecology of seed security in the Northern Ghanaian Savannahs."](https://doi.org/10.1007/s10708-020-10340-y) in GeoJournal.
 Congratulations Michael!